-IGRF 2015 model was employed in these calculations, to ensure that the 2019 Harstad data would better match the previously processed and published surrounding data set from Hinnøya area, flown in 2013.
+IGRF 2015 model was employed in these calculations, to ensure that the Treungen and Vegårshei data would match the previously processed and earlier published surrounding data sets, from Drangedal and Telemark.

 The total field anomaly data were split into lines and then were gridded using a minimum curvature method with a grid cell size of 50 meters.
-This cell size is exactly one quarter of the 200m average line spacing.
-In order to remove small line-to-line levelling errors that were detected on the gridded magnetic anomaly data, the Geosoft Micro-levelling technique was applied on the flight line based magnetic database.
-Then, the micro-leveled channel was gridded using minimum curvature method with 50 m grid cell size.
+This cell size is exactly one quarter of the 200 meters average line spacing.
+To remove small line-to-line levelling errors that were detected on the gridded magnetic anomaly data, the Geosoft micro-levelling technique was applied on the flight line based magnetic database.
+Then, the micro-leveled channel was gridded using minimum curvature method with 50 meters grid cell size.